 But she also acknowledges that tournaments for Peach’s travel team take place up to four weekends a month.
 These tournaments dominate their lives.

-Tommy John, a sports chiropractor and author of Minimize Injury, Maximize Performance: A Sports Parent’s Survival Guide, refers to this trend as “the snowballing of sport.”
-He notes that it leads many teens and their parents to think that if they don’t take advantage of these resources, they’ll be left behind.
+Tommy John, a sports chiropractor and author of Minimize Injury, Maximize Performance: A Sports Parent’s Survival Guide, refers to the intense focus on one sport as “the snowballing of sport.”
+He notes that it leads many teens and their parents to think that if they don’t take advantage of the resources, they’ll be left behind.

-As a result, kids can develop overuse injuries—something that John sees regularly, and at increasingly earlier ages, at his practice in San Diego.
-“The youngest was nine,” he says.
+John sees these problems regularly, and at increasingly earlier ages, at his practice in San Diego.“The youngest was nine,” he says.
 “He’d injured the growth plate in his shoulder from playing baseball year-round.”

 John is the son and namesake of former Major League Baseball legend Tommy John, for whom the “Tommy John” elbow ligament surgery is named.
 Although the surgery was originally for professional baseball players, John notes that the majority of the surgeries are now performed on teens with injuries from excessive pitching.